bobby-wang-xero/atlantis/runatlantis.io/docs/security.md

 To prevent this, you could:
 1. Bake providers into the Atlantis image or host and deny egress (outside of provider related endpoints) in production.
-1. Implement the provider registry protocol internally and deny public egress, that way you control who has write access to the registry.
+1. For external dependency concerns, Implement the provider registry protocol internally, that way you control who has write access to the registry and only allow approved provider implementations.
 1. Modify your [server-side repo configuration](https://www.runatlantis.io/docs/server-side-repo-config.html)'s `plan` step to validate against the use of not allowed providers or data sources or PRs from not allowed users.
 You could also add in extra validation at this point, e.g. requiring a "thumbs-up" on the PR before allowing the `plan` to continue.